dgroomes/rocksdb-playground/README.md

 * DONE Consolidate repo and rocksdb-repo into one
 * DONE Define some utility methods to generate test data
 * Do a "range query".
 E.g. query by "key1" through "key10" or something like that
-* Add a JShell setup script that `new`s up and initializes the database
+* DONE Add a JShell setup script that `new`s up and initializes the database
 * Add a slf4j config file